 The effect is commonly used in video podcasting and radio broadcasting.
-The L-Cut has its origin in film editing, but can also be seen on television news programs where interviews are often interspersed with clips of the interviewee talking and scenes or facts related to what they are saying.
+The L-Cut has its origin in film editing.
+In television news programs, these are common, mixing interviews with clips of the interviewee and related scenes or facts to what they’re saying.

 A montage is a technique in film editing in which a series of short shots are sequenced to condense space, time, and information.
 The term has been used in various contexts.
-Filmmaker Sergei Eisenstein is most often associated with the concept, but many other filmmakers have adopted the technique.
+While filmmaker Sergei Eisenstein is closely linked with this concept, many other filmmakers have also adopted the technique.

 In film editing, a montage sequence is an alternative to the long take in manipulating time in the narrative.
 From its earliest days, the film has been used to play with time.
 Early film theorists such as Vachel Lindsay and Sergei Eisenstein emphasized that montage- the successive juxtaposition of shots- is the essence of cinema.

-Montage can be used to cross-cut scenes, establish the passage of time, create tension and suspense, or convey information in an efficient manner.
+Montage effectively shows time passing, builds tension, or quickly conveys information.
 For example, if you wanted to depict the growth of a young girl from childhood to adulthood, montage would be an effective way to condense many years into just a couple of minutes on screen.